Lvieira21/letmeask/README.md

 ---
 ### TODO
-Responsiveness;
+- Responsiveness;
-Use React-Modal instead of alerts;
+- Use React-Modal instead of alerts;
-Unmark question as answered (if marked by mistake);
+- Unmark question as answered (if marked by mistake);
+- Multiple language support;